hoshdog/equanimity/functions/README.md

 3. Select **Microsoft Graph**.
 4. Select **Application permissions**.
 5. Search for and add the following permissions:
-    *   `Files.ReadWrite.All`
+    *   `Files.ReadWrite.All` (Required for both OneDrive and Teams file operations)
-    *   `Sites.ReadWrite.All` (Required for Teams Channel integration)
+    *   `Sites.ReadWrite.All` (Required for Teams Channel integration to write files)
+    *   `Channel.ReadBasic.All` (Required to list channels in a Team)
+    *   `Group.Read.All` (Required to list Teams your app has access to)
-6. Click **Grant admin consent for [Your Tenant]**.
-This is crucial for the client credentials flow to work.
+6.  **CRUCIAL STEP:** Click **Grant admin consent for [Your Tenant]**.
+This is required for application permissions (client credentials flow) to work.
+A global administrator for your Azure tenant must perform this step.

 ### 3. Create a Client Secret

 1. Go to the **Certificates & secrets** tab.
 2. Click **New client secret**.
-3. Give it a description and an expiry period.
+3. Give it a description and an expiry period (e.g., "AppSecret", 12 months).
 4.  **Important:** Copy the **Value** of the secret immediately.
 You will not be able to see it again.
 This is your `AZURE_CLIENT_SECRET`.

 ### 4. Set Environment Variables